 Indicators of a problem include signs of pests such as droppings, gnaw marks on packaging or food stuffs and dead insects.
 Keep your eye out for situation that may increase the likelihood of pest infestations.

 The ideal solution is to prevent the pest entering in the first place.
 Fix screens, seal up gaps along floors, ceilings and walls.
 Ensure doors and windows are suitably fitted and screened where possible.
 Add a door seal piece along the bottom of doors, especially the door leading to the loading dock /bin area.
 Remove likely habitats surrounding your building.
 Inspect deliveries.
 If possible, do not bring cardboard into the kitchen.
 It can harbour insect eggs.

-Envirosafe Fly Trap Available at Bunnings. $9.99 Zip tie in a sunny spot to attract flies.
+The Fly Eater Plus Fly Trap Available on the products page. $9.99 Add sachet of non toxic attractant and water.
+Hang trap in a sunny spot to attract flies.
 Do not place close to back door or you will be attracting flies in.
 Very smelly once they begin to fill.
 Suitable locations include your outdoor rubbish bin enclosure, a perimeter fence, hanging out of a tree in the car park etc.

 Restaurant Fly Control Spray (HACCP Approved)